TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/mqtt/_index.md

 ## Multi-Tenancy

-On multi-tenant environments such as Cloud, application ids and other endoints include the tenant id, e.g `app1@tenant1`.
-On single tenant environments such as Open Source, the tenant id can be removed, i.e `app1`.
+Note that on multi-tenant environments such as Cloud, application IDs and other endpoints include the tenant ID, e.g `app1@tenant1`.
+On single tenant environments such as Open Source, the tenant ID can be removed, i.e `app1`.

 ## Creating an API Key